Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Methodology

 and it exists a constant $B > 0$ such that

 \end{theorem}

-\begin{remark} The conditions for $\omega_T$ given in the theorem, combined with the assumption that $\gamma_T/\lambda_T \to \infty$ as $T \to \infty$ and, for example, the sequence of tuning parameters found in Theorem \ref{th:1} to be of order $O( \log T / T )^{1/4}$, are satisfied for $\omega_T = C T^{3/4} \log T$ for some $C > 0$.
+\begin{remark} The conditions for $\omega_T$ given in the theorem, combined with the assumption that $\gamma_T/\lambda_T \to \infty$ as $T \to \infty$, determine the penalty term of the IC.
+Through $\gamma_T$, the penalty term is linked to the tuning parameter of the group LASSO estimator.
+For example, using the sequence of tuning parameters found in Theorem \ref{th:1} and being of order $O( \log T / T )^{1/4}$, the conditions are satisfied for $\omega_T = C T^{3/4} \log T$ for some $C > 0$.
 For practical purposes, $C$ can be set in analogy to the construction of the BIC so that the second term in Equation~\eqref{eq:IC} penalizes the total number of nonzero coefficients. \end{remark}

-\begin{remark} Theorem \ref{th:3} shows that the second step refinement leads to consistent estimation of the true number of breakpoints.
+\begin{remark} Theorem \ref{th:3} shows that the second step refinement leads to consistent estimation of the true number of breaks.
 The second property is stronger that the one expressed in Theorem \ref{th:2} and does not refer to the Hausdorff distance but shows that every breakpoint is identified within a $T \gamma_T$ neighborhood. \end{remark}

 If $|\mathcal{A}_T|$ is relatively large, evaluating every combination of breakpoints again becomes computationally intensive.
 Hence, we follow \cite{ChanYauZhang2014} and use a backward elimination algorithm to successively remove the most redundant breakpoint that corresponds to the largest reduction of the IC until no further improvement is possible.
-The details of the algorithm are outlined in the Supplementary Material.\footnote{The Supplementary Material A can be found here: \url{https://karstenschweikert.github.io/mequ_ci/mequ_ci_suppA_20220113.pdf}} We denote the set of estimated breakpoints obtained from the BEA by $\mathcal{A}^*_T = (\widehat{t}^*_1, \dots, \widehat{t}^*_{|\mathcal{A}^*_T|})$.
+This means that including this breakpoint improves the fit sufficiently to outweigh the costs of estimating the coefficients for an additional regime.
+The details of the algorithm are outlined in Supplementary Material A.\footnote{Supplementary Material A can be found here: \url{https://karstenschweikert.github.io/mequ_ci/mequ_ci_suppA.pdf}} We denote the set of estimated breakpoints obtained from the BEA by $\mathcal{A}^*_T = (\widehat{t}^*_1, \dots, \widehat{t}^*_{|\mathcal{A}^*_T|})$.
 The next theorem shows that the estimator based on the BEA has identical asymptotic properties.

 \begin{theorem} For the same conditions as in Theorem \ref{th:3}, it holds for $T \to \infty$ that

 and it exists a constant $B > 0$ such that

 \end{theorem}